-NIH intends that institutions not currently part of the DPC will have the opportunity to apply for this opportunity.
+NIH intends that institutions not currently part of the DPC will be able to to apply to this funding opportunity announcement.
 The SPAD program is designed to fund institutions:

-These awards will be cooperative agreements, which means that there will be substantial Federal scientific or programmatic involvement.
-NIH scientific and/or program staff will assist, guide, coordinate or participate in the project activities.
+These awards will be cooperative agreements, meaning that there will be substantial federal scientific or programmatic involvement.
+NIH scientific and/or program staff will assist, guide, coordinate, or participate in the project activities.

 Applicant institutions are limited to domestic associate’s degree-granting and baccalaureate degree-granting colleges/universities that received an average of NIH